google/weather-tools/weather_sp/README.md

 How a file can be split depends on the file type.

 #### GRIB
-GRIB files can be split along any dimension that is available in the file's metadata. \
+GRIB files can be split along any dimensions that is available in the file's metadata. \
-Examples: 'typeOfLevel', 'level', 'step', 'shortName', 'gridType', 'time', 'forecastTime'
+Examples: 'typeOfLevel', 'level', 'step', 'shortName', 'gridType', 'time', 'forecastTime' \
+Any available dimensions can be combined when splitting.

 #### NetCDF
 NetCDF files are already in a hypercube format and can only be split by one of the dimensions and by data variable.
-Since splitting by latitude or longitude would lead to a large number of small files, this is not supported, and it is recommended to use the weather-mv tool instead. \
+Since splitting by latitude or longitude would lead to a large number of small files, this is not supported, and it is recommended to use the `weather-mv` tool instead. \
 Supported splits for NetCDF files are thus 'variable', 'time', 'level'.